LaxarJS/laxar/docs/manuals/upgrade_guide.md

 ### Replace `require.toUrl()` using `axAssets`

 LaxarJS no longer depends on RequireJS, and it is not recommended to mix RequireJS with webpack either.
-Some widgets may use `toUrl`-method provided by RequireJS for generating absolute URLs.
+Some widgets may use the `toUrl`-method provided by RequireJS for generating absolute URLs.
 As this method constructs URLs at runtime, it is not supported by webpack.

 You may wish to use webpack to pre-bundle smaller assets within a reusable widget that has its own `package.json` and build-setup.